Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Analysis framework

 Note that Corollary~\ref{thm:cor1} also places bounds on $\alpha_k$, which we assume are being satisfied here.
 The optimization problem~\eqref{eq:opt_simpler} is a single-variable smooth constrained problem.
 It is straightforward to verify that $\mu$, $\lambda$, and $\rho^2$ are convex functions of $\zeta$ when $\zeta > 0$.
 Moreover, the inequality constraint on $\zeta$ is linear, so we deduce that~\eqref{eq:opt_simpler} is a convex optimization problem.

 Thus, we have reduced the problem of recursively solving semidefinite programs (finding $U_k^\text{opt}$) to recursively solving single-variable convex optimization problems (finding $\hat U_k$).
-Ultimately, we obtain an upper bound on the expected error of approximate SG that is easy to compute:
+Ultimately, we obtain an upper bound on the expected error of biased SGD that is easy to compute:

 Preliminary numerical simulations suggest that $\hat U_k$ seems to be equal to $U_k^\textup{opt}$ under the four sets of assumptions in this paper.
 However, we are unable to show $\hat{U_k}=U_k^\textup{opt}$ analytically.
-In the subsequent sections, we will solve the recursion for $\hat U_k$ analytically and thereby derive bounds on the performance of approximate SG.
+In the subsequent sections, we will solve the recursion for $\hat U_k$ analytically and derive convergence bounds for biased SGD.